 Each of the skill glyphs was a unique masterpiece, but in one way, they were all the same.
 Where others saw text and numbers, Val saw the truth.
 The six symbols shone with pure white light.
 He examined each of them in turn, turning the glyphs in his mind to take in their full splendor.

 Beloved of the Sun

 These were his skills.
 His only skills.
 These six out of a pool of thousands upon thousands.
 They were special.
 They were unique.
 These were the only six skills in the world to shine with that pure, white light.
 He’d spent years searching for them, then years more mastering them.
 The light spoke the promise of power.
 Where the glyph of Firebolt burned with a crimson, chaotic intensity, Solar Ray was pure, unwavering.
-Where the azure symbol of Mage Wall twinkled with the promise of arcane mysteries, Hard Light was blinding in its solidity.
+Where the azure symbol of Arcane Bulwark twinkled with the promise of untold mysteries, Hard Light was blinding in its solidity.
 He’d forgone even the Intrinsic skills that were the staples of every mage, trusting to the strength of the enchantments woven into the fabric of his father’s dueling jacket.